waggle-sensor/summer2022/ZOERNER/dailylogs.md

 - Assisted with TRACER forecasting and attended briefing (air quality forecast)
 - Journaled about this week's project decision-making and progress
 - Worked through more contour analysis using OpenCV

+#### Overview

+- Did not make significant progress with the project this week due to heavy involvement with TRACER
+- Practiced with more OpenCV techniques